-1.1 The Gambling Act 2005 (the "Act") requires this Licensing Authority to draft, consult on and publish a Statement of Licensing Policy in relation to its responsibilities under the Act.
+- 1.1 The Gambling Act 2005 (the "Act") requires this Licensing Authority to draft, consult on and publish a Statement of Licensing Policy in relation to its responsibilities under the Act.
 Once published, this Policy Statement, called the Statement of Gambling Policy, will be kept under constant review and, in any case, will be re-published after every three years.
 Before any revision of the Statement of Gambling Policy is published this Authority will carry out a full consultation exercise on the relevant sections.
-This version of the Statement of Gambling Policy has been revised following the 3 year review and is for the period 2019 - 2022.
+This version of the Statement of Gambling Policy has been revised following the 3 year review and is for the period 2025 2028. - 1.2 In producing its statement, this Licensing Authority declares that it has had regard to the licensing objectives under the Act, the guidance issued by the Gambling Commission (published April 2021) and the final statement will have regard to any responses from those consulted on the statement. - 1.3 Notwithstanding this policy statement, each application received will be considered on its own merits, subject to the provisions of the Act, associated and subordinate legislation, and common law.